pythonanywhere/help_pages/articles/ChangingSystemImage.md

 the change might break any code you have that relies on the old installed versions.

+You can check what packages are installed in which system image [here](https://www.pythonanywhere.com/batteries_included/).

 ### Virtualenvs

 Because of the changes to the point releases of Python